VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P6S.md

 A random **Chelic Synergy** or **Synergy** in comming with a **Hemitheos's Dark IV**.

-Next is **Aetheric Polyominoid** with 2 "X" shape tiles placed middle and veryone has to deal with **Dark Sphere**.
+Next is **Aetheric Polyominoid** with 2 "X" shaped tiles placed middle and veryone has to deal with **Dark Sphere**.
 The Tanks can take the inner North tile and the Melee DPS the South inner one and stand on opposite corner to be safe.
 Each Ranged can move to his own intercardinal where he'll have one or two safe tiles, while being away from the players middle.
 After the AoE resolve, move away from where you were to dodge **Dark Dome**:
 <img class='soloImg' src='{{ page.imagePath | append: 'darkdark.jpg' }}'>